-When an accident occurs, there are four things you need to take care of immediately after being hurt ont he job.
+When an accident occurs, there are four things you need to take care of immediately after being hurt on the job.
 Following these four steps can help you prepare a Workers’ Compensation case.

-Your employer should provide you with medical treatment.
+- Report your injury to your employer immediately - Your employer should provide you with medical treatment.
 They need to file a First Report of Injury Form with their workers’ compensation insurance carrier, and with the Workers’ Compensation Commission.
 If you delay reporting your injury, it greatly increases the chance that it may be disputed.

-Your employer should send you to the company medical facility, a walk-in clinic, a hospital, or a designated physician for your initial medical treatment.
+- Get prompt medical attention - Your employer should send you to the company medical facility, a walk-in clinic, a hospital, or a designated physician for your initial medical treatment.
 As of March 25, 1993, your employer or your employer’s workers’ compensation insurance carrier may establish a medical care plan to provide medical treatment for workers’ compensation claimants.
 If your employer has a designated medical provider, you must accept such initial treatment.